Pimmy17/QA-IMS-Project/README.md

-Coverage: 57.0%
+Coverage: 57.6%
 # QA IMS Project

-Create an Inventory Management System that will allow the creation, deletion and updating of customers, items and customer's orders.
+This project is an Inventory Management System that allows the creation, deletion and updating of customers, items and customer's orders.

 ## Getting Started